Brian Hunter (outfielder): Major league career

 Hunter made his major league debut for the Astros on June 27, 1994 against the Cincinnati Reds.
-Leading off, Hlhe singled in his first MLB at bat off Erik Hanson, stole second and scored on a Craig Biggio groundout.
+Leading off, he singled in his first MLB at bat off Erik Hanson, stole second and scored on a Craig Biggio groundout.
 In his lone week in the majors in 1994, he batted .250 with one double and two steals.
 In his rookie season, Hunter joined the Astros on June 13.
 Three days later, he hit his first MLB home run, off Doug Henry of the New York Mets.
 On July 4, Omar Olivares of the Colorado Rockies hit Hunter in the right hand with a pitch, breaking a bone in his hand and landing him on the disabled list.
 On September 28, Hunter stole 4 bases, tying a franchise record.
 Hunter batted .302 with 2 home runs and 24 steals in 1995.

 Hunter missed almost a month of the 1996 season with a strained ribcage.
 He led Houston with 35 steals, batting .276 with 5 home runs, all of which were solo, no-out home runs while he was batting in the leadoff spot.